cs10/bjc-su25/_projects/project6-proposals.md

         - At least two sprite costumes
         - At least one sound
         - A help screen or guide to interact with program / instructions
-- Organized Text UI in Python
-    - Must include:
-        - A visual print statement of current state of program
-        - A list of functions the user can (such as help, place move, restart, etc.)
-- Extensive use of OOP in Python
+- Extensive use of OOP in Snap!
     - The main logic of the name would use an OOP structure
 - API calls (calls to other programs or websites) - Don’t worry about doing this one; but it’s an option if you’re interested!
 - Structures keeping track of important data